scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

     uint64 trc_serial = 4;
 }
 ~~~~~
-{: #figure-36 title="Control Service gRPC API - Trust Material representation"}
+{: #figure-36 title="Control Service RPC API - Trust Material representation"}
 <br>

-In case of failure, gRPC calls return an error as specified by the gRPC framework.
+In case of failure, RPC calls return an error as specified by the RPC framework.
 That is, a non-zero status code and an explanatory string.

 # Use of the SCION Data Plane {#app-b}
 {:numbered="false"}